warmsea/node-rfr/README.md

 rfr.setRoot('some_path');
 ```

 An absolute path is preferred for the root.
-Maybe you want to use `__dirname`.
+Maybe you want to use the default
+root or `__dirname` to help constructing the needed root.

+Changes to `rfr.root` is permanent.
+This means, if another file requires *rfr*
+after a change, the change also applies.
+If you want to keep the change within
+a single file or part of a single file, use a new version (instance) of `rfr`.
+See "Multi-version RFR" below for more details.

 Details about Module Path
 -------------------------